craflin/umdoc/Doc/manual.md

 * `-o <output-file>`, `--output=<output-file>`

-  The name or the path of the output *PDF* file.
-The default is derived from the input file where the file name extension is replaced by `.pdf`.
+  The path to the output *PDF* or *LaTex* file.
+The default is derived from the input file's path where the file name extension is replaced by `.pdf`, or `.tex` if the option `-t` is set.
-  If `-t` is set, this option specifies the name or the path of output *LaTeX* (`.tex`) file and the extension of the input file is replaced `.tex` in the default case.

 * `-e <latex-engine>`, `--engine=<latex-engine>`

   The launch command of the *LaTeX* engine to be used to convert the created *LaTeX* document into *PDF*.